Use combatant triggers for physical detection of combatants.

 Combatant Trigger Components #

-Combatant Trigger components are added to the prefabs of your combatants and are used to keep track of other combatants while they’re within their bounds.
+Combatant Trigger components are used to keep track of combatants while they’re within the trigger’s bounds.

-They require a collider (2D or 3D) used as trigger (with Is Trigger enabled) – to be able to register combatants, the other combatants also need to have a collider and a rigidbody to enable physics interaction.
+They require a collider (2D or 3D) used as trigger (with Is Trigger enabled) – to be able to register combatants.
+The combatants also need to have a collider and a rigidbody to enable physics interaction between them and the trigger.

-Additionally, combatant triggers also know how long a combatant has been within them – e.g. this can be used to only detect targets for the move AI when they are for a defined mount of time in the combatant trigger.
+Additionally, combatant triggers also know how long a combatant has been within them – e.g. this can be used to only detect targets for the move AI when they are in the trigger for a defined mount of time.

 Tags #